ElementAstro/lithium-next/README.md

 4. **New Functions in `modules/image/src/binning.cpp`**: New functions have been added to handle specific image processing requirements for the project.

 5. **Updated Documentation**: The documentation has been updated to reflect the new shooting functionalities and task generation processes.

+## Community & Support

+- Review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+- Report vulnerabilities via the [Security Policy](SECURITY.md).
+- Find help options in [SUPPORT.md](SUPPORT.md) and the [Contributing Guide](CONTRIBUTING.md).
+- Use the provided GitHub issue and pull request templates to streamline collaboration.